P-A-Chathura-Madhava/CRUD-Student-Management-System-Node.js-Express.js-Sequelize-Backend/README.md

 - Git
 - Node.js
+- MySQL Server
-- Backend API
+- Frontend API or Postman

 ### Prerequisites

 Things you need to use the software and how to install them.

-- Install Backend API.
+- Install MySQL.
 - Install Node.js.

 ### Installation